 Apparently, we really like steak.

-Near the end of the project, Joe appeared in the dining room with two rather small containers of yellowish orange stuff.
+Near the end of the project, we found two rather small containers of yellowish orange stuff.
 I smelled them, but being that they were frozen, smell was not a clue.
-We both thought they might be pumpkin, so we thawed them to find out.
-Once we knew for sure, I had to decide what to make with it.
+I thought they might be pumpkin, so I thawed them to find out.
+Once I knew for sure, I had to decide what to make with it.

 I had a few ideas, namely: